 Creating a Shared Project

 Elements comes with a template to create an empty shared project.
-Due to the wayare presented in Visual Studio and Fire, the template shows under each of the four languages (and in the case of Fire, platforms) but the resulting shared project will be identical no matter wich version you pick, because shared projects are not specific to a platform or language, themselves.
+Due to the wayare presented in the IDEs, the template shows under each of the four languages (and in the case of Fire, platforms) but the resulting shared project will be identical no matter wich version you pick, because shared projects are not specific to a platform or language, themselves.

 In most cases, you will add a shared project to a solution that already contains one or more "real" projects, so you will do that by right-clicking the Solution Node and choosing "Add New Project" (in Visual Studio or Fire) or by choosing "File|New Project" from the menu and checking the "Add to Existing Solution" checkbox (in Fire).